emilyrbowe/data-structures/week_04/README.md

 I started by grouping the information that would go with the meeting only, as opposed to the address.
 From looking at what would be part of a "meeting" table, I started to see the need for a tabl each for the meeting information, address information, meeting type, day, special interests of the meeting, zone, and (if the project were expanded to include information outside of Manhattan), the borough information.

 ### Part 2: Create a table(s) in your database
-To begin, I started by updating my database credentials in the code by replacing the credentials in the starter code with the following:
+To begin, I started by updating my database credentials into the `wa04-a-init.js` by replacing the credentials in the starter code with the following:

 ```javascript
 let db_credentials = {